dennisgsmith/filmfest/README.md

 - generate EntriesPerCat_BAR.png
 - generate EntriesPerCat_PIE.png

+## settings.py

+settings.py contains a function that creates a local .env to store user credentials in environment variables in order to login to filmfreeway securely.
+It will ask for the username and password in the terminal. *if the password is incorrectly entered, you have to delete the .env file and restart the submissions script.* python-dotenv *is used to load the credentials into submissions.py.
+This script is not indended to run directly in the terminal.*

 ## TODO

 - Create a log of each year's data and log old summary submission csv's for analysis